Troy McLawhorn: Evanescence, Seether

 In May 2007, McLawhorn was announced as the replacement for Evanescence's former guitarist John LeCompt and played with the band through their Open Door tour, which ended in December 2007.
 He remained active with Dark New Day while playing with Evanescence.
 However, McLawhorn eventually left Dark New Day in mid-2008 after joining Seether as a touring guitarist.
 After the success of Seether's subsequent tour, McLawhorn became their official lead guitarist.

 From then until early March 2011, McLawhorn did various tours with Seether.
 He took part in recording with the band on projects such as Seether iTunes Originals, Rhapsody Originals, and on covers of Wham!'s "Careless Whisper" and Frank Sinatra's "I've Got You Under My Skin" as well.
 He also contributed to the album Holding Onto Strings Better Left to Fray.
 The first single from the record, "Country Song", co-written by McLawhorn, was released in the United States on March 8, 2011.

 The same day, it was announced that McLawhorn had left Seether to pursue other interests.
-McLawhorn made the following statement on Facebook:

-"Thanks for all of the support.
-You guys are great!
-I really enjoyed playing and creating music with the guys and I wish that I didn't have to leave especially now that the album that we worked so hard on is finally coming out.
-It was a hard decision and I wish them the best.
-I hope that I will see all of you when I find my next project."